scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

     return buffer, rate
 ~~~

 The `simulate_stream()` is useful for simulating steam to try streaming APIs.
-Usually there will be an audio source like mic.
-At regular intervals, mic will generate a speech chunk, which has to be passed to the streaming API.
-The `simulate_stream()` function helps avoiding all that complexity and to focus on the APIs.
+Usually, there will be an audio source like a microphone.
+At regular intervals, the microphone will generate a speech chunk, which has to be passed to the streaming API.
+The `simulate_stream()` function helps to avoid all that complexity and to focus on the APIs.
 It takes an audio buffer and batch size, and *generates* chunks of that size.
-Notice the `yield buf` statement in following:
+Notice the `yield buf` statement in the following:

 ~~~ python
 def simulate_stream(buffer: bytes, batch_size: int = 4096):